TipperScout/Planet-Gen-Devlog/README.md

 V1.4.6 -- Added city lights.
 They don't save yet, sorry.
   V1.4.6a -- Guess what!
 You can now save cities!!!
 V1.5.0 -- Added terrain smoothing on start on start, rather than it just being random noise.
+  V1.5.0a -- Added a button for smoothing the whole planet.
 ~~~